-Hypertension is most commonly defined as a systolic blood pressure of ≥ 140 mm Hg or a diastolic blood pressure ≥ 90 mmHg based on three or more occasions (Abdulhafiz et al, 2018)1, (Weber et al, 2014)2.
-The severity of hypertension is classified into grade according to the joint statement of the European Society of Cardiology and the European Society of Hypertension (ESC/ESH) or stages according to the joint statement of the American Society of Hypertension and the International Society of Hypertension (ASH/ISH).1
+Hypertension is most commonly defined as a systolic blood pressure of $\geq$ 140 mm Hg or a diastolic blood pressure of $\geq$ 90 mmHg based on three or more occasions.
+The severity of hypertension is classified into grades according to the joint statement of the European Society of Cardiology and the European Society of Hypertension (ESC/ESH) or stages according to the joint statement of the American Society of Hypertension and the International Society of Hypertension (ASH/ISH).

-With the emergence of recent evidence suggesting benefits of lower BP treatment targets, the American Heart Association and the American College of Cardiology (AHA/ACC) have set the definition of hypertension as a BP of 130/80 mmHg for diagnosis (Whelton et al, 2017).3 Their severity classification has also been adjusted downwards (Table 1A).
+With the emergence of recent evidence suggesting benefits of lower BP treatment targets, the American Heart Association and the American College of Cardiology (AHA/ACC) have set the definition of hypertension as a BP of 130/80 mmHg for diagnosis.
+Their severity classification has also been adjusted downwards (Table 1A).
 Individualisation for treatment remains important as the lower cut-offs may not be tolerated by some patients.

-The MOH Clinical Practice Guideline (Tay et al, 2017)3 released in 2017 recommends a cut off of 140/90 mmHg for diagnosis of hypertension (Table 1B).
-In tandem to the adoption of the lower cut off of 130/80 mentioned above, there will be a need to make the necessary adjustments that are discussed in this update.
+The MOH Clinical Practice Guideline released in 2017 recommends a cut-off of 140/90 mmHg for diagnosis of hypertension (Table 1B).
+In tandem with the adoption of the lower cut-off of 130/80 mentioned above, there will be a need to make the necessary adjustments that are discussed in this update.